sa1g/advanced-cv/Mobile Clip.md

 - DataCompDR-12M: 30
 - DataCompDR-1B: 10
 ##### Ensemble Teacher
-Model ensembling is used to create a stronger model froma set of indipendently trained ones [33,46].
+Model ensembling is used to create a stronger model from a set of indipendently trained ones [33,46].
 We extend this technique to multi-model setup and use an ensemble of *K* CLIP models as a strong teacher.

 We compute the feature embeddings of these models for augmented images $\hat{x}^{(i,j)}_{img}$ and synthetic captions $x^{(i,s)}_{syn}$ obtaining $d_k$-dimensional vectors $\psi^{(i,j,k)}_{img}$ and $\psi^{(i,s,k)}_{syn}$ for the $k_{th}$ teacher model.
 We also compute the teacher embeddings $\psi^{(i,k)}_{txt}$ of the ground-truth captions $x^{(i)}_{txt}$ (see Fig. 3b).